ABOUT

 BOOK

-2022: Assyrians, self published, 300 copies, design and conception Camille Carbonaro de MacaroniBook.
+2022: Assyrians, self published, 300 copies, design and conception Camille Carbonaro, MacaroniBook.

 CONFERENCE